 Exposed aggregate stepping stones with pebbles

-Walkways up the side of your home can be created cost effectively and with a touch of flair by using stepping stones with pebbles surrounding them.
-This combination requires very little maintenance and creates a multi-dimensional style.
+Walkways at the side of your home can be created cost effectively and with a touch of flair.
+This example uses stepping stones with surrounding pebbles.
+There is little maintenance for the low maintenance home owner.

 Handcrafted saw-cut concrete ideas

 Our handcrafted saw-cut concrete range is well suited to the new modern homes of Adelaide.
-It is sleek in appearance and can be installed with an exposed aggregate base or a coloured concrete base.
-It can be used for driveways, pathways and patios.
-It has the appearance of a high-end pavers but without the weeds and subsidence so it is far less effort to maintain.
+It’s sleek in appearance and can be installed with an exposed aggregate base or a coloured concrete base.
+Ideal for for driveways, pathways and patios, it has the appearance of a high-end pavers without the weeds and subsidence.

 To install handcrafted saw-cut concrete, an integral coloured concrete mix is poured.
-The mix can be an exposed concrete mix which means that small amounts of pebbles will show through or a plain coloured concrete mix with a smudge finish to give some traction to the smooth finish.
-Once the concrete has cured we return to cut rectangles or squares into the top so that the finish looks like high end pavers or tiles but without any chance of widening gaps and weeds growing through.
+The mix is either an exposed concrete or a plain coloured concrete mix with a smudge finish for grip and traction.
+Once the concrete has cured we return to cut rectangles or squares into the top so that the finished look is sleek, modern and like high end pavers.
+It has the added benefit of no widening gaps between the pavers nor weeds growing through.

 Panorama Concrete are experts in this particular style of concrete and have many examples of it throughout homes in Adelaide.
 One of our larger installations is in Bank Street, Adelaide which was installed with our Milled Handcrafted Sawcut Exposed Aggregate.
 We are currently installing a similar finish in Gawler Place in the city.